drewshlee/baltimore_voter_turnout/README.md

 ![Voter Turnout Map](https://github.com/CamilaCamacho/baltimore_voter_turnout/blob/master/Figures/VoterTurnout.png)

 ### Impact of COVID-19 in Maryland
 Given recent trends, it is also extremely important to place our analysis within the context of the COVID-19 pandemic.
 As this is a highly unprecedented time, it is likely that much of the factors involved in voter turnout will be even more impacted.
-Specifically, this is diffuclt for the older population, age groups above 65 years old.
+Specifically, this is difficult for the older population, age groups above 65 years old.

 #### Geo-Map of Percent Infected by Corona Virus
 At a first glance, Maryland is certainly better than many other states in terms of limiting the community-wide spread of corona virus amongst its counties.
 From the map, it can be noted that Queen Anne's and Talbot Counties have amongst the highest percent of cases as 04/20/2020 with the highest being about 0.4% of the total population of the county, irrespective of age, gender, or race.